vlazzarini/vanilla/README.md

   with interactive graphics also provided by p5.js.
 Also available as a [sketch](https://editor.p5js.org/vlazzarini/sketches/vZIDsTYhQ) on the p5.js editor environment.
+This example uses local files that need to be served over http and so can only be run from a server.
 11.[Rubber](11.Rubber/.): in this tutorial, realtime input audio is introduced to realise a web app with a p5.js interface.
 Also available as a